-Note: Hal David sadly passed away in 2012 at the age of 91.
-Here’s the special interview we did with Hal in 2010.
+Note: Hal David passed away in 2012 at the age of 91.
+Here’s the special interview we did with him in 2010.

 Hal David was one of pop music’s most acclaimed, hit songwriters for over five decades.
 He won multiple Oscar and Grammy awards, and he wrote over 40 Top 10 pop hits, many which reached #1 and are considered pop standards.
 Known for being an exceptional lyricist, David collaborated with main partner Burt Bacharach and other songwriters to create an enduring collection of hit pop songs and movie themes.

 At age 89, two years before his passing, David made a special appearance at the Grammy Museum in Los Angeles, to launch the Songwriter’s Hall Of Fame Gallery at the museum.
 At the time, he was Chairman/CEO of the Songwriters Hall of Fame and presided over the launch ceremony.
 He even sang some of his classic songs at a Hall of Fame concert which also featured performances by Paul Williams, Ashford & Simpson, Lamont Dozier and Mac Davis.

 David graciously granted an extensive interview to me, to talk about the Hall of Fame, and to recall his great career.
 It was an honor to do this interview.
 Before starting the Q&A interview, please find below a discography of the hits that David co-wrote.